carbon-language/carbon-lang/llvm/docs/LangRef.rst

 This metadata can only be applied to loads of a pointer type.
 If the returned value is not appropriately aligned at runtime, the behavior is undefined.

+The optional ``!noundef`` metadata must reference a single metadata name ``<empty_node>`` corresponding to a node with no entries.
+The existence of ``!noundef`` metadata on the instruction tells the optimizer that the value loaded is known to be :ref:`well defined <welldefinedvalues>`.
+If the value isn't well defined, the behavior is undefined.

 Semantics:
 """"""""""